snowmint/M.I.R_2022_spring/README.md

 # M.I.R_2022_spring
-This repository doesn't want to be search, cause this is hw.
+This repository doesn't want to be searched, cause this is hw.